 A sore neck, painful lower back, niggling knee or even saddle soreness is more likely to stop you in your tracks than any other aspect of cycling 100 miles.
 Things that barely bother you when riding for two hours can start to be excruciating after five hours.
 If you have even the slightest niggle your first port of call is checking your bike fit.

-Once you have your bike fit measurements, be sure to set up your Wattbike or indoor trainer to the same spec as your outdoor bike, so you get as much practise in your position as possible.
+Once you have your bike fit measurements, be sure to set up your Wattbike indoor smart bike trainer to the same spec as your outdoor bike, so you get as much practise in your position as possible.

 Once you are happy with your bike fit start work on your cycling posture.
 Your bike fitter may offer some suggestions, if not try speaking to a physio.
 The muscles of your torso need to be strong, stable and have as much endurance as your legs so you don’t slump in the saddle as the ride goes on.
 Pilates or yoga classes can really help when training for a century ride.